kpchi/hackaguide/Pre-Planning/Ticketing.md

 		- Helps successful applicants get jobs with companies
 			- Their CV's / emails are sent out to sponsoring companies
 			- Part of the recruitment clause in the sponsorship package
-			- Applicants should be aware of this fact (Ethical issue)
+			- Applicants should be aware of this fact (Ethical issue: Data Privacy)

 		Disadvantages:
 		- High barrier to entry.